 If you are present in any Canadian city on 1 July, you’d likely find yourself part of the crowd enjoying parades, waving the Canadian flag and singing the national anthem, ‘O Canada’.

-The Canada Day celebratory parkrun events will take place across the country, as they have done since 2017, even if the date does not fall on a Saturday.
+If you’re really lucky, in the morning you can join one of our Canada Day parkrun events.
+They will take place across the country and we’ve been holding them since 2017, even if it doesn’t land on a Saturday!
 This year 1 July is a Friday, so it is a rare occasion where it’s possible to do two parkruns on consecutive days.

 Lawrence Bromley, ED at Downsview parkrun, is originally from the UK.
 He tells us about why he enjoys parkrun and how Canada Day is a great opportunity for new travellers.

 “When I moved to Canada I didn’t know anyone and parkrun helped me to make friends.”

 He goes on to say, “I would recommend parkrun to anyone that comes to Canada – it is a great way to meet new people.”

 Lawrence explained the importance of Canada Day and why it is a great opportunity to make new friends, “There is a massive attendance for parkrun on Canada Day.
 Everyone has the day off work, even the shops are closed so it gives the opportunity for family and friends to come together and celebrate.”

 Join us for the special Canada Day parkrun from Gatineau where Moussette parkrun has been active since September 2021 and this will be their first Canada Day parkrun.

 Dominique Kenney, the ED at Moussette parkrun, shared his excitement for the event and what it means for the community, “Participants will get the opportunity to see the wonderful view of Ottawa and its Parliament Hill when participating.”